The NOISE Analysis

 7. Create measurements and milestones.

-Take the general categories and ask the team to develop some short-term measurements and milestones to show progress.
+Take the general categories and ask the team to develop short-term measurements and milestones to show progress.

 8. Create the “plan document.”

-The team leader will gather all the broad categories and short-term measurements/milestones for achievements and type them up in a “Plan Document” to share with the team, ensuring they’re all in agreement.
+The team leader will gather all the broad categories and short-term measurements/milestones for achievements and type them up in a “Plan Document” to share with the team, ensuring they agree.

 9. Take time for feedback from the group.